openvalidation/openvalidation-vscode/README.md

 ## Features

 All [features](https://github.com/openvalidation/ov-language-server#implemented-features-of-the-protocol) that are implemented in the language-server are provided here.
 In addition to the features of the [Language-Server-Protocol](https://microsoft.github.io/language-server-protocol/) we provide semantical highlighting, which is also implemented in the language-server.
+The semantical highlighting is implemented with the [decorations-API](https://vscode.rocks/decorations/) of VSCode.

 Besides, the extension generates code from the written openVALIDATION code.
 The programming language can be picked from the available programming languages.